ttrodrigues/sfcc-dw-helper/README.md

 The main commands **Clean Project/Upload All**, **Enable Upload** and **Disable Upload**, are present on the sidebar, for quick execution of them.

+For simplify the work of the developers, it's possible to enable until two custom buttons, configured on settings on section **SFCC DW Helper**.
+These buttons will only run terminal commands.

 &nbsp;

 &nbsp;